InnuendoPi/Brautomat32/docs/en/Platine/Aufbau-der-Platine2.md

 2. The screw terminal blocks are fixed with a soldering point.
 The correct fit is then checked.
 All soldering points are then soldered.

 In the following, the screw terminal blocks are inserted and soldered step by step.\
-In step number 1, the two 12-pin screw terminal blocks are inserted.
+In step number 1 the zwhite 12-pin screw terminal blocks used.
 The GPIOs D9 to D19 from ESP32 are connected to the 12 screw terminal blocks.

 ![Screw terminal block](/docs/img/Aufbau2.jpg)